fanzhen12/data-structure/README.md

 # data-structure
-This repository shows he implementation of all data structures.
+This repository shows the implementation of all data structures.
 Yes, all of them.